pipocadigital/grao-de-milho/README.md

 5. `gulp pages`: Copy all `.php` files from source to generated directory;
 6. `gulp scripts`: Check the quality of all `.js` files, apply babel2015 presets and copy the `js/` files from source to generated directory;
 7. `gulp styles`: Copy `styles/` from source to generated directory;
-7. `gulp set-format --n "Project type"`: Set the project format
+7. `gulp set-format --name "Project type"`: Set the project format
 8. `gulp wp-install`:
 	- Checks if the project has a name;
 	- It also checks if WordPress is already installed;